lhupfeldt/jenkinsflow/INSTALL.md

    Use ./test/run.py to run the all tests.

    JENKINS_URL=<your Jenkins> python ./test/run.py --mock-speedup=100 --direct-url <non proxied url different from JENKINS_URL>
-   # Or if you are using Hudson:
-   HUDSON_URL=<your Hudson> python ./test/run.py --mock-speedup=100  --direct-url <non proxied url different from HUDSON_URL>

-   Note: you may omit JENKINS_URL/HUDSON_URL if your Jenkins/Hudson is on http://localhost:8080.
+   Note: you may omit JENKINS_URL if your Jenkins is on http://localhost:8080.
-   Note: you may omit --direct-url if your Jenkins or Hudson is on http://localhost:8080
+   Note: you may omit --direct-url if your Jenkins is on http://localhost:8080
-   Note: Because of timing dependencies when creating new jobs in Hudson, the first test run or any test run with --job-delete against Hudson will likely fail.

    The test script will run the test suite with mocked jenkins api, script_api and jenkins_api in parallel.
 The mocked api is a very fast test of the flow logic.
    Mocked tests and script_api tests do not require Jenkins.